 Hanging Numerals Mantel Decorations for the New Years

 Did Christmas stockings adorn your fireplace?
-Simply reuse four of the stocking holders to hang the numerals of the New Year!
+Simply reuse four of the stocking holders to hang craft numerals of the New Year!
 The switch-out takes but moments.
 The fireplace above uses silver numbers, accenting the grays in the wall and hearth, but feel free to use anything from cardboard cutouts to rustic wooden numbers, depending on your decor.
 If there are candles and evergreens on top of the mantel, just leave them there through the New Year’s celebrations.

 Mirror Magic Mantel Decorations for New Years

 Inspired by CreatingCupcakes‘ 2011 New Year’s fireplace mantel, the one above uses the mantel mirror as an important component of the New Years decorations.
 Note that the decorations hanging from the mantel, the mirror frame, and the numbers for the year all carry through on a gold and silver color scheme.

 If you have an existing mantel mirror, consider placing numbers for the New Year either in front of it (as above) or hanging from the the top of the mirror’s frame with fine thread or mono-filament line.